 Social is a great feature to provide, but when you offer more than one way to sign in, you need to consider the possibility that your customers will actually use more than one way to sign in.
 By default, every user identity in Auth0 has its own user profile, so you’ll probably want to consider Auth0's capability to link user accounts to provide an effective way of associating one user profile with multiple identities.

-The Auth0 Custom Social Connections extension extends social authentication even further by allowing you to connect with any OpenID Connect (OIDC) third-party-compliant vendor not supported out-of-box.
+Auth0 Custom Social Connections extend social authentication even further by allowing you to connect with any OAuth2 identity provider not supported out-of-box.
 For example, support for the government-issued-identity provider SwissID can be configured in Auth0 by using a Custom Social Connection and by following the guidance described in our SwissID blog post.

 Multi-factor authentication (MFA)

 In an era where misuse of user credentials is at an all-time high, protecting your systems when it’s so common for hackers to steal users identity information in general is a challenge.
 One of the most effective ways though is to provide users with the ability to configure a second factor for protecting their account.
 More commonly referred to as Multi-Factor Authentication.
-This will ensure that only a valid user can access his/her account, even if they use a username and password that may have been compromised from a different application.
+This will ensure that only a valid user can access their account, even if they use a username and password that may have been compromised from a different application.